BioBoost/object-oriented-programming-using-java/README.md

 ## Requirements

 To follow along you will at least need to install Java and an IDE like NetBeans.

-The exercises for mBed can be developed online at https://developer.mbed.org/compiler/ or using the offline toolchain https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/

 ## About this course